wbochar/petmate9/README.md

 ## New things, requests and clean up

+- [x] petmate9 edited to Petmate 9
+- [x] Brush Transparency
+- [x] Brush/Stamp modes (RAW, Char/Color, Color, Char, ColorStamp)
+- [x] Zoom Wheel + CTRL modifier to center document (as opposed to mouse pointer)
+- [x] Zoom Wheel + SHIFT modifier to Upper Left Corner (as opposed to mouse pointer)
+- [x] Petmate9 installs to its own area and will co-exist with older versions
+- [x] Font/Char palette now shows F:0/0h (position in font) and p:0/0h for PETSCII charcode value
+- [x] New Icons for application and toolbar (Windows, Linux, OSX)
+- [x] Dark Theme mode enabled for windows/macosx
+- [x] mouse pointer is affected by tool select and spacebar move/pan
+- [x] Select rectangle / copy
+- [x] Text/Plain clipboard paste into text tool.
+Can take Upper/lowercase and respect \r\n in the text stream
+- [x] Zoom needs to be stepped (no fractional zoom levels)
 - [x] FontAwesome / Tool Icons can now accept null and be blank (or use HTML only elements)
 - [x] "Attitude" bug: Check file loader/border defaults affecting initial grid placement.
 - [x] SEQ Export: Insert active font bytes, (0x0E) lower charset or (0x8E) for upper charset